 In May of 2016, the Environmental Protect Agency issued a new rule requiring oil and gas companies on new and modified infrastructure to find and repair leaks on all significant sources, and to use cost-effective technologies and practices to limit methane emissions from hydraulically fractured oil wells, pneumatic controllers and pumps, and compressors.
 But in March of 2017, the agency’s newly sworn-in administrator, Scott Pruitt, responded to industry trade association pressure to re-write the regulations, deemed crucial to cutting planet-warming emissions as part of the Paris climate deal.

 1. ICCR members seek greater disclosure of methane leakage and management information from companies.
 We actively support the development of robust, cost-effective federal methane regulation by the EPA, and lead a sizeable coalition of investors in the US, Canada and Europe, which includes members of ICCR and the Ceres Investor Network on Climate Risk (INCR).

-2. Developing a level playing field.
-ICCR's members are supporting the Governor of Pennsylvania’s efforts to develop sensible regulations on existing sources of methane leakage in the oil & gas industry.
-In 2017, ICCR members are meeting with PA legislators to discuss the importance of good regulation for investors, and will encourage companies operating in PA to cooperate with the regulatory development process.
+2. Developing a level playing field: ICCR's members are supporting the Governor of Pennsylvania’s efforts to develop sensible regulations on existing sources of methane leakage in the oil & gas industry.
+In 2017, ICCR members have met with PA legislators to discuss the importance of good regulation for investors, and are encouraging companies operating in PA to cooperate with the regulatory development process.